-Maasai Mara University recognises the importance of partnerships and cooperation with other institutions with similar objectives for purposes of internationalisation of its programmes.
+Maasai Mara University recognizes the importance of partnerships and cooperation with other institutions with similar objectives for purposes of internationalization of its programmes.
 The collaboration/cooperation with the University of Bordeaux will bring mutual benefits and foster cultural exchange.

 Our Uniqueness as Maasai Mara University